dockstore-testing/galaxy-workflow-dockstore-example-2/README.md

 # galaxy-workflow-dockstore-example-2

-This is a test repo
+This is a test repo.
+Trying again